 Perhaps because they like dry conditions that pathogens tend not to like, pepper plants aren't affected by many diseases.
 They are vulnerable to a few, though:

 - Phytophthora root rot is a disease caused by an algae-like organism known as an oomycete.
 Affected plants wilt and die, and once the disease has struck, there's little you can do.
-It's caused by overwatering and can be prevented by planting on mounds to improve drainage and watering only when necessary.
+It's caused by overwatering and can be prevented by planting on mounds or in large containers to improve drainage and watering only when necessary.

 - Anthracnose is a fungal infection that can form ugly lesions on the leaves and the peppers.
 If you spot it early, you may be able to limit damage by spraying the plants with a fungicide, but in severe cases, affected plants should be removed.